Gifted Girls Only - Cruisin' in a Sea of Trouble

 Allison positioned herself on the arm of his chair.
 I took the chair opposite, so I could focus on Davin's angular, unsuspecting face.

-He grinned up at her, raised a brow, and moved to put his phone away.
+He grinned up at her, raised a brow, and moved to pocket his phone.

 "Thanks for your help," I said.
 "What were they speaking, by the way?"

-“You have a gift for understanding languages,” I stated evenly.
-“You can’t speak the language, but you can understand what’s said.
-I take it the people on the other side of me were talking about their cards.”
+"You have a gift for understanding languages," I stated evenly.
+"You can't speak the language, but you can understand what's said.
+I take it the people on the other side of me were discussing their cards."

-“I’m guessing that they were counting cards and speculating on the dealer’s hand,” Theresa added.
-“They thought no one could understand them, but you could.”
+"I bet they were counting cards and speculating on the dealer's hand," Theresa added.
+"They thought no one understood them, but you could."

 We waited.
-If Davin were a gifted person, he’d believe us.
-If he weren’t one of the gifted, he’d think we were either pulling his leg or were head cases.
-The worst that could happen would be he’d run off and avoid us for the rest of the cruise.
+If Davin were a gifted person, he'd believe us.
+If he wasn’t, he'd think we were pulling his leg or were head cases.
+The worst that could happen would be he'd run off and avoid us for the rest of the cruise.

 He stayed put.

-I smiled what I hoped was a disarming smile.
-“I can see into the future a little bit.
-I’m never quite sure if I’m seeing the future or just random nonsense.
-Oh, and Allison can read your mind.”
+I formed what I hoped was a disarming smile.
+"I can see into the future.
+I'm never sure if I'm seeing the future or just random nonsense.
+Oh, and Allison can read your mind."

 Davin's head snapped up to Allison, who winked down at him.
 He turned to Theresa.
 "What's your story?"